Lucky Starr series: Publishing history

 Although the hero's given name – used on the first book – was "David" (chosen in honor of his own son), Asimov decided this lacked vigor, so the titles of all the later books used his nickname "Lucky".

-These novels have a long and varied publishing history.
+These novels have regularly been reprinted.
 They came out in hardcover with Doubleday in the first edition.
-Bantam was the latest, in 1993, to bring out the series in 3 volumes, publishing pairs of titles together.
+Bantam, in 1993, published the series in 3 volumes, publishing pairs of titles together.
 In 2001 the Science Fiction Book Club published all six novels as a collection in a single volume, under the title The Complete Adventures of Lucky Starr.

 The British first editions of all six novels omit the prefix altogether, being titled Space Ranger, Oceans of Venus, etc. A later British paperback edition of the 1970s, published by NEL (in the New English Library series), restored the original titles – but in numbering them from 1 to 6, on the covers, in fact published them in the wrong order.

 The first book was translated into French in 1954 under the title Sur la planète rouge ("On the Red Planet") with the original pseudonym, Paul French.
 It was published in the "Anticipation" science fiction imprint of Fleuve noir.
-It was later adapted as a French comic book twice, in 1975 and 1992.
+It was later adapted as a French comic story twice, in 1975 and 1992.

-Three books were also published in Dutch.
+Three books were published in Dutch.
 Titles were, in order of the original American series: